sclorg/dancer-ex/README.md

 Dancer Sample App on OpenShift
 ============================

-This is a quickstart Dancer application for OpenShift v3.
+This is a quickstart Dancer application for OpenShift v3 that you can use as a starting point to develop your own application and deploy it on an [OpenShift](https://github.com/openshift/origin) cluster.

-The easiest way to install this application is to use the [OpenShift Instant Application](https://openshift.redhat.com/app/console/application_types).
-If you'd like to install it manually, follow [these directions](https://github.com/openshift/dancer-ex/blob/master/README#manual-installation).
+If you'd like to install it, follow [these directions](https://github.com/openshift/rails-ex/blob/master/README.md#installation).

 The steps in this assume that you have access to an OpenShift deployment; you must have an OpenShift deployment that you have access to in order to deploy this app.

 OpenShift Considerations
 ------------------------
 These are some special considerations you may need to keep in mind when running your application on OpenShift.

-###Database
-Your application is configured to use your OpenShift database in Production mode.
-Because it addresses these databases based on url, you will need to change these if you want to use your application outside of OpenShift.

 ###Security
 Since these quickstarts are shared code, we had to take special consideration to ensure that security related configuration variables was unique across applications.
 To accomplish this, we modified some of the configuration files (shown in the table below).
 Now instead of using the same default values, OpenShift can generate these values using the generate from logic defined within the instant application's template.